eth-p/uni-chip8/docs/project/Product-Document.md

 #### Release 2 - Emulator II & Tools

 Release 2 will include refinements to the emulator.
-The previous emulator will be designed to work, while Release 2 will focus on code quality and optimizations
+The previous emulator will be designed to work, while Release 2 will focus on code quality and optimizations.
 Release 2 might include a CHIP-8 assembler to greatly improve program development.

 #### Release 3 - Programs